David D. Dubois Piano Festival and Competition

 - 3rd Prize: $1,000

-All entrants must play three pieces chosen from three different style periods (Baroque, Classical, Romantic, Impressionistic, Contemporary).
-One must be a movement of a classical sonata.
+Repertoire should include selections from at least three of the following style periods: Baroque, Classical, Romantic, Contemporary.
+One movement from a Classical sonata must be included.
 All works must be memorized with the exception of those written after 1945.
 Students should aim for a program 20-30 minutes in length.

 If you have any questions about the application or repertoire requirements, please contact Dr. Laura Melton at meltonL@bgsu.edu.